cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/NightmareInADream.md

 ---
 section: Katherine
-displayTitle: Nightmare
+displayTitle: Nightmare In A Dream
-uriTitle: Nightmare
+uriTitle: nightmare-in-a-dream
 ---

-Nightmare In A Dream

 I had a nightmare in a dream
 That evergreen became a tree,